- About a hundred vessels were idled by the closure

 This same area near Greenville, which sees about 50 vessels pass on an average day, has been closed "intermittently" since August 12, when a vessel ran aground, said Tippets.

-The Army Corps of Engineers has been dredging in the area to deepen the channel and help navigation.
+The Coast Guard and the Army Corps of Engineers have continued surveying the area and deemed it "dangerous for vessels to travel through," he said.
+The Army Corps of Engineers also has being dredging in the area to deepen the channel and help navigation.

 A historic drought and excessive heat have reduced water levels and scorched wide sections of the U.S. Midwest.
 Flooding last year may have worsened the situation on the Mississippi by leaving deposits of silt and debris in areas that would normally be clear.